 If we are unable to obtain additional funding on a timely basis, we may be required to significantly delay or curtail one or more of our research or development programs, or delay or curtail the further development of our global commercial infrastructure, and our ability to achieve our long-term strategic goals may be delayed or diminished.
 We also could be required to seek funds through arrangements with collaborators or others that may require us to relinquish rights to some of our technologies, product candidates or products that we would otherwise pursue on our own.

-The COVID-19 pandemic and its variants, and the future outbreak of other highly infectious or contagious diseases, may directly or indirectly adversely affect our business, results of operations and financial condition.
+Any future outbreaks of COVID-19 and its variants, or other highly infectious or contagious diseases, may directly or indirectly adversely affect our business, results of operations and financial condition.